astronomyk/ScopeSim_FDR_Docs/SPIE_2020_paper/rst/4_scopesim_architecture.rst

 The ImagePlane (C, G) inside each optical model acts as a 2D canvas for the integrated flux contained inside the FieldOfView objects.
 When each FieldOfView object deposits its flux map onto the ImagePlane, it simple adds the photon counts to what is already on the canvas at the FieldOfViews projected focal plane position.
 The resulting ImagePlane image is therefore the final integrated projected expectation flux map as would exist at the detector focal plane of a real image, in units of [ph s-1 pixel-1]
-All information on telescope aperture, viewing angle, and spectral bandpass has been integrated into the normalised photon count map - thus the name ``expectation'' flux map.
+All information on telescope aperture, viewing angle, and spectral bandpass has been integrated into the normalised photon count map - thus the name "expectation" flux map.
 At this stage of the simulation all sources of background flux (atmospheric, thermal) have also been projected onto the ImagePlane, however no noise characteristics are included.

 The DetectorArray class contains a list of Detector objects (D, H).